HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: related Work

 \section{related Work}

-\paragraph{Transformer-Based Time Series Forecasting.} Well-designed Transformer-based forecasters have achieved substantial success in time series forecasting tasks.
-They are not limited by the inability of CNN-based methods~\citep{liu2022scinet} to capture long-term temporal dependencies~\citep{sutskever2014sequence,karim2017multivariate}, nor do they encounter the vanishing and exploding gradient problems~\citep{Bengio1994,Hochreiter2019} commonly observed in RNN-based methods~\citep{cho2014learning,lai2018modeling,salinas2020deepar}.
-In recent years, advanced models such as Informer~\citep{zhou2021informer}, FEDformer~\citep{zhou2022fedformer}, and Crossformer~\citep{zhang2023crossformer} have primarily introduced novel attention mechanisms and architectural modifications for explicitly modeling long-term dependencies and temporal interactions in time series data.
-Nonetheless, as discussed in the Introduction, Transformer-based forecasters suffer from inherent limitations in effectively modeling time series.
-Refining the attention mechanism and architecture alone cannot address this limitation.
-Unlike prior works, we propose a novel embedding strategy for comprehensive feature extraction on the raw input before it is fed into the attention module, thereby substantially improving the modeling capacity of diverse attention mechanisms.
-As shown in Figure~\ref{fig:introduced}.

-\paragraph{Temporal Feature Extraction.} Previous Transformer-based forecasters, such as FEDformer~\citep{zhou2022fedformer} and MultiPatchFormer~\citep{naghashi2025multipatchformer}, tend to overprioritize temporal feature extraction, introducing various complex mechanisms to model temporal dependencies.
-This design often incurs substantial computational overhead without delivering notable performance gains.
-We argue that the informational content in the temporal dimension is inherently limited and should not be excessively emphasized.
-In contrast, HTMformer performs full temporal feature extraction solely within the embedding layer, thereby significantly reducing computational complexity.
+\paragraph{Temporal Feature Extraction.} Previous time series forecasters, especially Transformer-based, such as FEDformer~\citep{zhou2022fedformer} and MultiPatchFormer~\citep{naghashi2025multipatchformer}, tend to overprioritize temporal feature extraction.
+This design often incurs significant computational overhead and can lead to model overfitting.
+In contrast, HTME performs a deep embedding of temporal features at the embedding layer and augments them with multivariate features.
+This process generates semantically richer embedding representations, enabling various models to capture finer-grained features and achieve superior performance.

-\paragraph{Multivariate Correlation.} iTransformer retains all native Transformer components without modification.
-Instead, it adopts an inverted input representation, enabling the self-attention model to better capture multivariate correlations and thereby yielding satisfactory performance.
-This underscores the importance of modeling multivariate correlations in capturing the semantics of time series.
-In CNN-based predictors, graph convolutional networks~\citep{kipf2017gcn,yu2018stgcn,guo2019astgcn} explicitly model correlations among variables by leveraging graph adjacency matrices.
-This paradigm unifies the temporal dynamics of the data with the multivariate structure of variables within a graph-based model, thereby substantially improving performance in time series tasks.
-However, such explicit modeling entails significant computational overhead, particularly in Transformer architectures.
-HTMformer is designed to moderately extract multivariate features and integrate them with temporal information within the embedding layer, yielding semantically enriched embeddings.
-Furthermore, it employs an inverted input strategy to enhance the efficiency and performance of Transformers and reduce the computational costs.